gerardtorrats/gerardtorratsespinosa.github.io/content/research/2017-jue-mobility/index.md

 Journal: "Journal of Urban Economics"
 id: research
 date: "2017-01-01"
+SelectedPub: true  # This controls whether is is shown in the Selected Publications section of the home page
 YearCoauthors:  2017 (with Patrick Sharkey)

 linkType: external  # internal  or external